rsspp/experiments/README.md

 ```

 ### Install DPDK on both machines
 Download DPDK 19.02 at [http://dpdk.org](http://dpdk.org), or directly with `wget http://fast.dpdk.org/rel/dpdk-19.02.tar.xz && tar -Jxvf dpdk-19.02.tar.xz  && cd dpdk-19.02`.
-To install, just use the interactive menu in `./usertools/setup.py`, then choose x86_64-native-linuxapp-gcc, then set up some huge pages, and if you use Intel NICs bind them.
+Install DPDK's dependencies with `sudo apt install libnuma-dev build-essential python`.
+To compile DPDK, just use the interactive menu in `./usertools/setup.py`, then choose x86_64-native-linuxapp-gcc, then set up some huge pages, and if you use Intel NICs bind them.

 For NPF to be able to build RSS++ automatically (and any DPDK application), you must export the RTE_SDK and RTE_TARGET variables.
 Edit your .bashrc and add:
 ```